 They filmed the exterior shots at the Blankenhorn-Lamphear house in Pasadena.

-In reality, Frank Beardsley added onto his house, and Helen North sold her home and moved into his with her children.
-The Victorian was a Hollywood addition.
-You can see photos of their much more modern house here.
+In reality, Frank Beardsley added onto his house, and Helen North sold hers and moved in with her kids.

 Making all those lunches for school is no easy task, either…